What are the most productive actions in your business?

 Questionable TO-DROP List

-In summary, avoid doing any work in isolation.
-During working hours, whenever possible, always be getting feedback from the market or being in actual contact with your ideal audience -- via content, offerings, or conversations.
+In summary, I minimize the work that I do in isolation.
+Whenever possible, always be getting feedback from the market or being in valuable contact with your ideal audience -- via content, offerings, or conversations.

-I encourage you to write down your own:
+I encourage you to write down your own lists:

-Wishing you joyful -- and true -- productivity!
+I wish you joyful -- and true -- productivity.